TiffanyNwanne/Pharmaline-Operational-Intelligence-Analysis/README.md

 ## Analysis & Insights
 [Back to Table of Contents](#table-of-contents)

+The [methodology](https://github.com/TiffanyNwanne/Pharmaline-Operational-Intelligence-Analysis/blob/main/Methodology.md) for this analysis is included in this report.
 **What are the major operational expenses?**

 Drug procurement takes a huge chunk of the expenses followed by salaries.